ain3sh/openskills/README.md

 ## What is OpenSkills?

-OpenSkills is a CLI tool for managing skills for AI coding agents (Claude Code, Cursor, Windsurf, Aider, Cline).
+OpenSkills is a CLI tool for managing skills for AI coding agents (Claude Code, Factory Droid, Cursor, Windsurf, Aider, Cline).
 It uses an **execution-first architecture** where skills contain scripts that run in isolated processes, eliminating the confusion where agents try to import skill code as Python packages.

 ### Key Features